Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 **Key Trends:**
 - **President:**
-    - 2008: McCain 62.16%, Obama 36.47% (R+25.69)
+    - 2008: McCain (R) 62.16%, Obama (D) 36.47% (R+25.69)
-    - 2012: Romney 64.94%, Obama 35.06% (R+29.88)
+    - 2012: Romney (R) 64.94%, Obama (D) 35.06% (R+29.88)
-    - 2016: Trump 66.36%, Clinton 30.14% (R+36.22)
+    - 2016: Trump (R) 66.36%, Clinton (D) 30.14% (R+36.22)
-    - 2020: Trump 66.35%, Biden 32.34% (R+34.01)
+    - 2020: Trump (R) 66.35%, Biden (D) 32.34% (R+34.01)
-    - 2024: Trump 67.14%, Harris 31.90% (R+35.24)
+    - 2024: Trump (R) 67.14%, Harris (D) 31.90% (R+35.24)
 - **Governor:**
-    - 2008: McCrory 61.20%, Perdue 36.36% (R+24.84)
+    - 2008: McCrory (R) 61.20%, Perdue (D) 36.36% (R+24.84)
-    - 2012: McCrory 69.89%, Dalton 28.39% (R+41.5)
+    - 2012: McCrory (R) 69.89%, Dalton (D) 28.39% (R+41.5)
-    - 2016: McCrory 64.36%, Cooper 33.42% (R+30.94)
+    - 2016: McCrory (R) 64.36%, Cooper (D) 33.42% (R+30.94)
-    - 2020: Forest 63.00%, Cooper 35.67% (R+27.33)
+    - 2020: Forest (R) 63.00%, Cooper (D) 35.67% (R+27.33)
-    - 2024: Robinson 55.22%, Stein 39.28% (R+15.94)
+    - 2024: Robinson (R) 55.22%, Stein (D) 39.28% (R+15.94)
 - **Senate:**
-    - 2008: Dole 54.63%, Hagan 41.58% (R+13.05)
+    - 2008: Dole (R) 54.63%, Hagan (D) 41.58% (R+13.05)
-    - 2010: Burr 65.95%, Marshall 31.79% (R+34.16)
+    - 2010: Burr (R) 65.95%, Marshall (D) 31.79% (R+34.16)
-    - 2014: Tillis 61.98%, Hagan 33.38% (R+28.6)
+    - 2014: Tillis (R) 61.98%, Hagan (D) 33.38% (R+28.6)
-    - 2016: Burr 66.02%, Ross 29.67% (R+36.35)
+    - 2016: Burr (R) 66.02%, Ross (D) 29.67% (R+36.35)
-    - 2020: Tillis 63.91%, Cunningham 31.67% (R+32.24)
+    - 2020: Tillis (R) 59.38%, Cunningham (D) 35.86% (R+23.52)
-    - 2022: Budd 67.51%, Beasley 30.34% (R+37.17)
+    - 2022: Budd (R) 67.51%, Beasley (D) 30.34% (R+37.17)
 - **Attorney General:**
-    - 2016: Newton 64.83%, Stein 35.17% (R+29.66)
+    - 2016: Newton (R) 64.83%, Stein (D) 35.17% (R+29.66)
-    - 2020: O'Neill 65.61%, Stein 34.39% (R+31.22)
+    - 2020: O'Neill (R) 65.61%, Stein (D) 34.39% (R+31.22)
-    - 2024: Bishop 64.43%, Jackson 35.57% (R+28.86)
+    - 2024: Bishop (R) 64.43%, Jackson (D) 35.57% (R+28.86)
 - **Lt Governor:**
-    - 2016: Forest 67.86%, Coleman 29.47% (R+38.39)
+    - 2016: Forest (R) 67.86%, Coleman (D) 29.47% (R+38.39)
-    - 2020: Robinson 67.75%, Holley 32.25% (R+35.5)
+    - 2020: Robinson (R) 67.75%, Holley (D) 32.25% (R+35.5)
-    - 2024: Weatherman 63.31%, Hunt 33.81% (R+29.5)
+    - 2024: Weatherman (R) 63.31%, Hunt (D) 33.81% (R+29.5)
 - **Supreme Court:**
-    - 2022: Dietz 65.79%, Inman 34.21% (R+31.58)
+    - 2022: Dietz (R) 65.79%, Inman (D) 34.21% (R+31.58)
-    - 2022.1: Allen 65.49%, Ervin 34.51% (R+30.98)
+    - 2022.1: Allen (R) 65.49%, Ervin (D) 34.51% (R+30.98)
-    - 2024: Griffin 65.79%, Riggs 34.21% (R+31.58)
+    - 2024: Griffin (R) 65.79%, Riggs (D) 34.21% (R+31.58)

-**Analytical Notes:**
+-**Analytical Notes:**
-- **President:** Republican margins have grown dramatically, from McCain +26 in 2008 to Trump +40 in 2024.
-The district’s deep manufacturing and agricultural roots—especially in Hickory, Shelby, Lincolnton, and Morganton—have fostered a working-class, socially conservative electorate.
-While population growth is slow in many areas, the Lake Norman corridor in southern Iredell and eastern Lincoln counties has seen rapid suburban expansion, attracting new families and retirees.
-However, these newcomers have largely reinforced the GOP’s dominance, rather than shifting the district’s political balance.
-Democratic support is limited to a few urban precincts, with Lenoir-Rhyne University in Hickory standing out as one of the district’s few blue pockets, but these are overwhelmed by the rural, exurban, and suburban vote.
+- **President:** Republican margins have steadily increased, from McCain +25.7 in 2008 to Trump +35.2 in 2024.
+Notably, Anson County flipped Republican in 2024 (Trump +2), its first GOP win since the 1970s.
+Union County is one of the fastest-growing counties in North Carolina, but despite this rapid growth, it has barely shifted in federal elections and remains solidly Republican.
+Davidson County is another GOP anchor, with Trump winning 72.7% of the vote there in 2024.
+The district’s political identity is anchored by Union County—one of the fastest-growing and most Republican suburban counties in North Carolina—along with Davidson, Stanly, and rural counties like Anson and Montgomery.
+Explosive suburban and exurban growth in Union and Davidson has brought new families and professionals, but these newcomers have largely reinforced the GOP’s dominance.
+Democratic support is limited to a few urban precincts in Lexington, Salisbury, and Monroe, but these are overwhelmed by the rural, exurban, and suburban vote.
-- **Governor:** The GOP’s dominance is rooted in the district’s economic legacy and cultural conservatism, with evangelical churches, small-town traditions, and a strong sense of local identity shaping political attitudes.
-Even as Charlotte’s influence creeps westward and suburban growth accelerates along Lake Norman, Republican margins remain above 20 points in every cycle, and the district remains a Republican stronghold.
+- **Governor:** The GOP’s dominance is rooted in the district’s economic legacy, cultural conservatism, and rapid suburban expansion.
+Evangelical churches, small-town traditions, and a strong sense of local identity shape political attitudes.
+Even as Charlotte’s influence expands into Union County and suburban growth accelerates, Republican margins remain above 15 points in every cycle, and the district remains a Republican stronghold.
-- **Senate:** The region’s blend of old-line small towns and dynamic new suburbs produces some of the largest GOP margins in the state, with working-class and suburban voters alike supporting Republican candidates by wide margins.
-High turnout and party loyalty in both midterm and presidential years reinforce the district’s deep red identity.
+- **Senate:** The region’s blend of old-line small towns, fast-growing exurbs, and rural communities produces some of the largest GOP margins in the state.
+Working-class and suburban voters alike support Republican candidates by wide margins, and high turnout in Union and Davidson counties reinforces the district’s deep red identity.
 - **Attorney General:** Down-ballot races mirror the top of the ticket, with the district’s economic and cultural cohesion ensuring continued Republican dominance.
-Even as the local economy diversifies and new residents arrive, Democratic candidates have struggled to gain traction outside a handful of urban and university precincts.
+Even as the local economy diversifies and new residents arrive, Democratic candidates have struggled to gain traction outside a handful of urban precincts.
-- **Lt Governor:** GOP candidates have posted landslide wins, with margins above 34 points in every cycle.
+- **Lt Governor:** GOP candidates have posted landslide wins, with margins above 29 points in every cycle.
 The race closely tracks the presidential and Senate results, with the district’s rural, exurban, and suburban voters providing a reliable base for Republican candidates.
-- **Supreme Court:** Republican candidates have swept all recent Supreme Court races, with margins above 36 points, underscoring the district’s deep red identity.
-The results reflect both high partisan loyalty and the district’s strong alignment with the NCGOP’s statewide coalition, making NC-10 a linchpin for Republican judicial victories.
+- **Supreme Court:** Republican candidates have swept all recent Supreme Court races, with margins above 30 points, underscoring the district’s deep red identity.
+The results reflect both high partisan loyalty and the district’s strong alignment with the NCGOP’s statewide coalition, making NC-08 a firewall for Republican victories.

+**Key Takeaways**
+- NC-08 is a deep-red district, the third of four firewall districts, which is dominated by exurban and rural voters, with rapid suburban growth reinforcing GOP strength.
+- Republican margins have grown dramatically in all major races since 2008.
+- Economic and cultural conservatism, evangelical churches, and local identity shape the district’s politics.
+- Democratic support is limited to a few urban/university precincts, overwhelmed by the rural and suburban vote.

 ---
 ## Trends in NC-09 (Asheboro / Fort Bragg / Southern Pines)